A Nine Storey Pagoda in a Taoist Temple

 There are several versions regarding where the stone eventually fell to.

-One said it found its home at the Soul River in an immortal world, and was once incarnated into a super rich Chinese family and became the leading character in a romance novel Dream of the Red Chamber.
+One said it found its home at the Soul River in an immortal world, and was once incarnated into a super-rich Chinese family and became the leading character in a romance novel Dream in the Red Chamber.

 Another said it landed at the bank of the Yangtze River where a Daoist temple with a nine story pagoda was built as shown in the photo.

-Of course, all above are just tales, but here is a history.
+Of course, all the above are just tales, but here is history.

 In the dying years of the Ming Dynasty in the middle 17th century where peasant uprising occurred everywhere in China, a rebel named Tan Hong occupied this hill and set up his headquarters here, which is how the name Precious Stone Fortress came.